join our mailing list :: search :: about us :: agelesslearner.com home

 One way to begin the process of creating a learning culture and to enroll others in the effort is to conduct a learning culture audit.
 A simple diagnostic can help you assess your organization and your management team’s orientation to learning.
 An assessment describes the characteristics of cultures that encourage learning and those that block learning.

-While this learning culture self-audit is not exhaustive and may not be in the form that will work best for your organization, it may help you assess how you are doing as a leader of a learning culture.
+While this learning culture self-audit is not exhaustive and may not be in the form that will work best for your organization, it may help you assess how you are doing as a leader of an organization that values learning and growth.
 We invite you to consider each question carefully and think about your behavior and that of your colleagues.
-You might also want employees to complete such a survey to get a sense of how they feel you and the entire organization are doing.
+You might also want employees to complete such a survey to get a sense of how they perceive you and the entire organization are doing.

 Rank your organization on each characteristic on a scale of 1 to 5, 5 being always yes and 1 being always no. At the bottom, tally your numbers to determine if your organization has more of a pro-learning or an anti-learning culture.
 Circle the items in each category that will require special attention from you in the coming days, weeks, and years.